 The implementation of the Protocol on Water and Health requires setting firm targets in the areas defined by paragraph 2 (a) to (n) of the article 6 of the Protocol.

-The process of target-setting entails analyzing the national situation, streamlining and harmonizing responsibilities and commitments in water and health.
+Theprocess of target-setting entails analyzing the national situation, streamlining and harmonizing responsibilities and commitments in water and health.
 A realistic plan for improvement, with prioritized time-bound targets adapted to the national situation, must be elaborated.
 When complying with Protocol’s provisions, Parties are encouraged to tailor their targets accordingly to the country-specific problems.
-The process of setting targets helps focus the attention on the services and actions needed.
-It creates a platform for discussion and promotes coherence, harmonization and integration between different sectors, bringing together different stakeholders (such as governmental and non-governmental organizations (NGOs), the scientific community, the private sector and the general public).
-Setting targets also provides a vertical communication channel between different levels of administrations (from local to national) and helps translate national targets into the local context.

-To assist Parties in setting targets, in 2007 a Task Force on Indicators and Reporting was established.
+To assist Parties in setting targets, a Task Force on Indicators and Reporting was established in 2007, renamed Task Force on Target Setting and Reporting in 2010.
 The Task Force elaborated the Guidelines on the setting of targets, evaluation of progress and reporting under the Protocol.
 Moreover, the Task Force developed the format and reporting mechanism under the Protocol.

 Article 15 of the Protocol on Water and Health on review of compliance, requires the Meeting of the Parties to establish arrangements for reviewing compliance with the Protocol.The first Compliance Committee was elected in 2007 with the objective to facilitate, promote and secure compliance with the obligations under the Protocol, with a view to preventing disputes.